QuangTujz/DiscordBot/README.md

 # DiscordBot 🤖
 This bot doesn't do much.
-I'm still learning how to make a good bot 🤡
 The current bot token has been removed because of its privacy.
 ## All bot commands ##
 - .ping